Murkrow02/su.data/tools/content_scraping/README.md

 | `caption`   | string | Raw caption (may contain emoji, URLs, line breaks). |
 | `type`      | enum   | `"image"` (single or carousel) or `"video"`.        |

-Plus the media files themselves at `<folder_id>_<n>.<ext>`.

-Per-profile aggregate `<profile>.json` is **not** produced here — that file is created by Stage 2 (Transcriber) once OCR/STT have run.
+Plus the media files at `<folder_id>_<n>.<ext>`.
+Per-profile aggregate `<profile>.json` is **not** produced here — it is created by Stage 2 once OCR/STT have run.

 ---

-## 8. Limitations & Notes
+## 7. Limitations & Notes

-* **Instagram TOS.** This pipeline uses authenticated session cookies of a real user; it is suitable for academic research on a small, fixed set of public political accounts.
-Do not redistribute the downloaded media.
+* **Instagram TOS.** This pipeline uses authenticated session cookies of a real user; suitable for academic research on a small, fixed set of public political accounts.
+Do not redistribute downloaded media.
 * **GDPR / data protection.** Only public posts are downloaded.
-No follower lists, no comments, no profile metadata of third parties.
+No follower lists, no comments, no third-party profile metadata.
 * **Stories & Reels.** Stories (24h ephemeral) are out of scope.
 Public Reels appear in `get_posts()` and are captured.
-* **Reproducibility.** Re-running the scraper on the same window is idempotent for already-present folders (it counts existing date-prefixed dirs to assign the next `NNN`).
+* **Reproducibility.** Re-running on the same window is idempotent for already-present folders.
 To force a clean re-fetch, delete the relevant date folders first.
-* **Carousels.** A single post that is a carousel of N images yields N media files, all named with the same `folder_id`.
-The `type` is set to the type of the first slide as exposed by `instaloader.Post.is_video`.
+* **Carousels.** A carousel of N images yields N media files sharing the same `folder_id`. `type` is set to the type of the first slide (`instaloader.Post.is_video`).
-* **Rate-limit failures.** Instagram occasionally throttles or returns transient HTTP errors mid-iteration; the scraper logs the per-post status (`OK` / `ERROR: ...`) and continues with the next post rather than aborting the run.
+* **Rate-limit failures.** Instagram occasionally throttles or returns transient HTTP errors mid-iteration; the scraper logs `OK` / `ERROR: ...` per post and continues.